jasbits/gravity-forms-multi-form-sticky-field-sharing/README.md

 ## Requirements

-* Gravity Forms plugin (so far, tested with GF ver 2.4.6)
+* Gravity Forms plugin (so far, tested with GF ver 2.4.6 and 2.4.9)
-* To function, this plugin currently requires that the website user must be logged into a WordPress user account

 ## Description of "Multi-Form Sticky Field Sharing" plugin

-NOTE: There are other plugins which do not require that the user be logged in, such as 13pixlar’s gravity-forms-sticky-form plugin.
+NOTE: There are other GF plugins which provide just the "sticky fields" feature (using the captured entries data from enabled form submissions) - such as 13pixlar’s gravity-forms-sticky-form plugin.

-The key unique features this plugin provides are:
+The key unique features this "Shared Fields" plugin provides are:

-* Entry values are accessible within the same single multi-page form via merge tags
+* Previous page entry values are accessible for populating HTML field blocks within the same multi-page form
+* Both "Previous" and "Next" button actions in a multi-page form will save that current page's new entries
 * Entry values are accessible by other forms, even on other pages
-* Entry values are saved to the user’s database table on the server
+* Entry values are saved to the user’s database table on the server, or alternatively to the session array
-* Pages and PDFs can be populated with the saved user's entry values by using merge tags
+* The capability to create dynamically populated Web Pages and PDFs can be populated with the saved user's entry values by using merge tags

 ## Installation